adstuart/azure-privatelink-dns-microhack/README.md

 ## Task 3 : Add conditional forwarder to DNS Server VM in Azure

 Your custom DNS server inside of Azure consists of a standard Windows Server 2019 VM, with the DNS role enabled.
 The default configuration of this is to send all unknown DNS requests to something called Root Hints (A known collection of servers on the Internet that can be used for public DNS lookups).
-You can veirfy this via logging in to the VM and looking at the server properties in DNS Manager.
+You can verify this via logging in to the VM and looking at the server properties in DNS Manager.

 ![image](images/11.PNG)

-This means that any DNS requests are being forwarded to our DNS Server and then on to public Root Hints server off on the public Internet.
-(You can see these server details within the Root Hunts tab FYI).
-Unfortunately whilst this is great for enabling a Microsoft DNS Server to function with its default config, it also means that requests are not being sent to Azure DNS (via the special 168 address mentioned earlier), and therefore our use of Azure DNS Private Zones is failing.
+This means that DNS requests from our Azure Client VM are being forwarded to our DNS Server, and then on to public Root Hints server(s) located on the public Internet.
+(You can see these server details within the Root Hunts tab if interested).
+Unfortunately, whilst this is great for enabling a Microsoft DNS Server to function with its default config, it also means that requests are not being sent to Azure DNS (via the special 168 address mentioned earlier), and therefore our use of Azure DNS Private Zones is failing.

 We could fix this in one of two ways.
 Either by enabling a specific forwarder (known as conditional forwarding in DNS) to our database.windows.net zone, or we can just tell our server to forward all requests to Azure DNS by default.
 We will dig in to the former as part of a later challenge, so lets go with the easier option of updating our global forwarder within DNS Manager to point at Azure DNS.